 - Genuine religious purposes, or

-- Travel to or from any of the above.
+- During travel to or from or incidental to any of these activities.

 Going to court?